shimohira/app-demo/README.md

 # Pipeline demo app
-Demo app used for pipeline training
+Demo app used for pipeline workshop